Extended ADE sale 55% off

 rekordbox Phrases shown in DJ.Studio

-1. Connect rekordbox to DJ.Studio from the settings menu (find out more in our guide on Connecting rekordbox to DJ.Studio).
+1. Connect rekordbox to DJ.Studio via the settings menu (check out our guide on Connecting rekordbox to DJ.Studio).

-2. Add songs to rekordbox, making sure your tracks are analyzed.
+2. Add songs to rekordbox, ensuring they are analyzed.

 3. Import your rekordbox tracks into the DJ.Studio library.

-4. Create a playlist of chosen songs, and head over to the studio editor.
+4. Create a playlist of the tracks you want to mix, then head over to the studio editor.

-5. In the timeline, you will see each track has the phrases marked out.
+5. In the timeline, you’ll see that each track has its phrases already marked out.

-6. Simply drag the tracks around the timeline to align the phases in the transition..
+6. Drag the tracks around on the timeline to align the phrases for a seamless transition.

 It really is that easy!
-You can start using DJ.Studio for free with the 2-week trial!
+With DJ.Studio, you can simplify the phrase-matching process and speed up your workflow.
+You can start using DJ.Studio for free with our 2-week trial.

 Mixed In Key Phrases in DJ.Studio